-Will we make explicit the formal definition(s) of fairness we have chosen to mathematically govern the system's allocation of errors and outcomes and why we have chosen these fairness criteria?
 Is the infrastructure in place to allow for testing and monitoring of fairness/bias issues, given that demographics, ground truth and thus model applicability and relevance can change over time?

-How are we planning to implement suffi- cient and transparently reported process- es throughout the project's lifecycle to ensure that all data used in producing the system are sufficiently balanced and rep- resentative of the individuals and groups it is affecting?
 Where there is human involvement in the data lifecycle, how are we planning to implement transparent and publicly accessible measures to ensure mitigation of potential measurement errors or biases in collection, measurement, and recording processes?

+allocation of errors and outcomes and why we have chosen these fairness criteria?

+Where appropriate, will we use postprocessing techniques to minimise the classifier's correlation with protected attributes?

+If data labelling or annotation is partly or fully automated, how will we ensure that sufficient and transparently reported processes of human oversight are implemented to mitigate the negative impact of biases generated by automated labelling or annotation, especially in cases where the dataset includes social and demographic categories that can import patterns of discrimination and proxies for protected characteristics?

+Explainability

+- Interpretability

+- Explanation-Aware Design

-Where appropriate, will we use post-pro- cessing techniques to minimise the classifi- er's correlation with protected attributes?
-If data labelling or annotation is partly or fully automated, how will we ensure that sufficient and transparently reported pro- cesses of human oversight are implemented to mitigate the negative impact of biases generated by automated labelling or anno- tation, especially in cases where the dataset includes social and demographic categories that can import patterns of discrimination and proxies for protected characteristics?
-Explainability Interpretability Explanation- Aware Design Responsible Model Selection Accessible Rationale Explanation Responsible Implementation and User Will we approach our agenda setting and project planning activities in an explanation-aware manner that considers: The kinds of explanation that impacted people would expect given the use-case and domain context (e.g., explanations that deliver meaningful information about safety and performance in a medical Al/ML system use case or explanations that deliver meaningful information about fairness and non-discrimination in a criminal justice Al/ML system use case).
-If the algorithmic model(s) or technique(s) to be used by the system have a complex, high-dimensional, or non-linear character that impairs or prevents the interpretability and explainability of the system, how will we ensure that rationale behind the system's outputs has an appropriate degree of ac- cessibility given the sector, domain context, and risks that its use may pose to impacted individuals and communities?
-How will we ensure that implementers of the system are sufficiently trained so that they are able to fully understand: the strengths and limitations of the system and its outputs the potential conditions of situational complexity, uncertainty, anomaly, or sys- tem failure that may dictate the need for the exercise of human judgment, common sense, and practical intervention?
+- Responsible Model Selection

+- Accessible Rationale Explanation

+- Responsible Implementation and User Training

+Will we approach our agenda setting and project planning activities in an explanation-aware manner that considers:

+• The kinds of explanation that impacted people would expect given the use-case and domain context (e.g., explanations that deliver meaningful information about safety and performance in a medical AI/ML system use case or explanations that deliver meaningful information about fairness and non-discrimination in a criminal justice AI/ML system use case).
+If the algorithmic model(s) or technique(s) to be used by the system have a complex, high-dimensional, or non-linear character that impairs or prevents the interpretability and explainability of the system, how will we ensure that rationale behind the system's outputs has an appropriate degree of accessibility given the sector, domain context, and risks that its use may pose to impacted individuals and communities?

-Training
+Where complex or potentially opaque models are under consideration, will processes of model selection include appropriate and transparent considerations

+How will we ensure that implementers of the system are sufficiently trained so that they are able to fully understand:

+- the strengths and limitations of the system and its outputs - the potential conditions of situational complexity, uncertainty, anomaly, or system failure that may dictate the need for the exercise of human judgment, common sense, and practical intervention?

+How will we train our implementers to interpret which correlations are consequential for providing a meaningful explanation by drawing on their domain knowledge or the decision recipient's specific circumstances?
-• The resources needed to build a complex, non-linear system that is sufficiently explainable (for instance, by the use of surrogate explainability techniques that identify relative feature importance).

-• The need for both process-based explanation (i.e. information on the governance of your AI system across its design and deployment) and outcome-based explanation (i.e. information that makes the reasoning behind the system-generated outcome clear, understandable, and in plain language)?
+- The resources needed to build a complex, non-linear system that is sufficiently explainable (for instance, by the use of surrogate explainability techniques that identify relative feature importance). - The need for both process-based explanation (i.e. information on the governance of your AI system across its design and deployment) and outcome-based explanation (i.e. information that makes the reasoning behind the system-generated outcome clear, understandable, and in plain language)?